Typical Replacement Theology Teachings

 How did replacement theology enter Christian thought and come to dominate a significant portion of Church teaching?
 We will explore this in the following points:

-- First, replacement theology is the natural by-product of allegorization, a of method scriptural interpretation employed by the Church for much of its history.
+- First, replacement theology is the natural by-product of allegorization, a method of scriptural interpretation employed by the Church for much of its history.

 - Second, replacement theology appears backed by history.